kha1n3vol3/rama-aws-deploy/README.md

 - required: `false`
 - default: `false`

-Whether to use the global public IDs, or private internal IPs.
+Whether to use the instance's public IP (false) or private IP (true) for provisioning.

-Ex. if your security group is configured to only allow connection through a VPN, you should set this to true so that you're not coming from outside the network.
+If you are running Terraform within the same VPC (e.g., an AWS Cloud9 bastion), set this to `true` so that SSH/provisioners use the node's private IP address.

 ### private_ssh_key
 - type: `string`